chrisvensand/chrisvensand/README.md

 ### Hi there 👋

-I'm Christopher Vensand, a Software Engineer with a strong background in automation, cloud services, and game development.
+I'm Christopher Vensand, a Software Engineer with a strong background in automation, cloud services, and tooling.
 Welcome to my GitHub profile!

 - 🔭 I’m currently working as a Senior Software Engineer at Riot Games, focusing on automation and tooling initiatives.
 - 🌱 I’m deeply engaged in developing with Python, AWS, Pulumi, Terraform, and SAM.